Pawsanie/OS-survival-kit/README.md

 If the terminal displays "**True**" then you are a member of the Administrators group.<br>
 and you can execute scripts from this repository.<br>
 However, if you see "**False**" instead, then you need to contact your administrator or PC owner to resolve your issue.

+## Quick Start for the Technically Uninitiated

+## Quick Start for Engineers